shaloo/web3-user-personas/docs/personas/persona-13-ai-crypto-user.md

 ## Action Plan

-* **Research & Refine:** Do your own research.
-Use this template to guide your design, documentation and product feature decisions.
-The lack of formal UX research reports in Web3 is a testament that this is an underexplored area where original research could provide significant competitive advantage.
+{% include "action_plan_warning.md" %}

+### Design Philosophy

-* **Design Philosophy:** Data heavy UX but insightful dashboards with customizable visualizations, backtest graphs, logs, and health metrics.
-Modular building DX blocks (compute, data, tokens) and an SDK so builders wire up agents quickly, low friction onboarding, and one click deployment.
+- Offer data heavy UX but insightful dashboards with customizable visualizations
+- Include backtest graphs, logs, and health metrics
+- Modular building DX blocks (compute, data, tokens) and an SDK so builders wire up agents quickly
+- Provide low friction onboarding and one click deployment.

+###Communication Style

+- Reach via research and active dev channels across GitHub, DevRel content, Discord, specialized forums, and technical webinars
+- Use notebooks, backtest reproducible examples, and compute cost breakdowns to build trust
+- Resonate with sovereignty mindset with protocol grants, hackathons, and data/model monetization case studies
+- Establish thought leaderships on privacy and ethics by publishing whitepapers, hosting AMAs about FHE, privacy and agent governance
+- AI focused crypto channels
+- Performance driven marketing approach
-* **Communication Style:** Reach via research and active dev channels across GitHub, DevRel content, Discord, specialized forums, and technical webinars.
-Use notebooks, backtest reproducible examples, and compute cost breakdowns to build trust.
-Resonate with sovereignty mindset with protocol grants, hackathons, and data/model monetization case studies, establish thought leaderships on privacy and ethics by publishing whitepapers, hosting AMAs about FHE, privacy and agent governance.
-AI focused crypto channels, performance driven marketing approach, educational content on automation and Web 4.0, integrate with industry consortiums (Fetch.ai partnered with Bosch to form a consortium for industrial applications of AI agents, while SingularityNET collaborated with Cardano and trialed AI in healthcare diagnostics with the Mayo Clinic).
+- Educational content on automation and Web 4.0
+- Integrate with industry consortiums *(Fetch.ai partnered with Bosch to form a consortium for industrial applications of AI agents, while SingularityNET collaborated with Cardano and trialed AI in healthcare diagnostics with the Mayo Clinic)*

-* **Product Features:** Essential features include single click agent deployment, rollback, flexible, secure and customizable AI agent policies, kill switches, audit trails and on-chain controls, governance UIs, token payment rails and revenue splits, [verifiable compute, reasoning and performance](https://www.researchgate.net/publication/365377903_Applying_Artificial_Intelligence_in_Cryptocurrency_Markets_A_Survey),  built-in progressive disclosure that defaults to quick launch but also offers an “expert mode” for parameter tuning, model selection and API keys for composability.
-No-code platform for launching AI agents that act asWeb3 AI Chatbot, Smart Contract Auditor, NFT Generator, Trading Assistant and evolve.
-Wealth coach that personalizes financial insights, strategies, and risk analysis.
-AI powered strategy marketplace, predictive analytics dashboard, cross-chain AI agent orchestration, automated compliance and reporting.
+###Product Features

+- Essential features include single click agent deployment and rollback
+- Flexible, secure and customizable AI agent policies
+- Fetures such as kill switches, audit trails and on-chain controls, governance UIs, token payment rails and revenue splits, [verifiable compute, reasoning and performance](https://www.researchgate.net/publication/365377903_Applying_Artificial_Intelligence_in_Cryptocurrency_Markets_A_Survey)
+- Built-in progressive disclosure that defaults to quick launch but also offers an “expert mode” for parameter tuning
+- Model selection and API keys for composability
+- No-code platform for launching AI agents that act as evolving Web3 AI Chatbot, smart contract auditors, NFT Generators, and trading assistants
+- Wealth coach that personalizes financial insights, strategies, and risk analysis
+- AI powered strategy marketplace, predictive analytics dashboards
+- Cross-chain AI agent orchestration
+- Automated compliance and reporting

 ## See Also